Universality in driven open quantum matter: Nonequilibrium first-order phase transitions

-Mean-field theory predicts a first order phase transition and coexistence of the solutions $\varphi=0$ and $\varphi=\varphi_f$ at $\alpha=\alpha_c$, when the global minimum of $V$ jumps from $\phi=0$ ($\alpha<\alpha_c$) to $\phi= \varphi_f$ ($\alpha>\alpha_c)$.
-In the dynamics, $\phi$ undergoes strong fluctuations in the vicinity of this point, performing local noise-induced transitions between the two solutions.
+Mean-field theory predicts a first-order phase transition and coexistence of the solutions $\varphi=0$ and $\varphi=\varphi_f$ at $\alpha=\alpha_c$, when the global minimum of $V$ jumps from $\phi=0$ ($\alpha<\alpha_c$) to $\phi= \varphi_f$ ($\alpha>\alpha_c)$.
+In the vicinity of this point, $\phi$ undergoes strong fluctuations, performing local noise-induced transitions between the two solutions.
 One distinguishes three different dynamical regimes, according to the typical length scale on which they are observed.
 The relevant, emergent length scale is the so-called droplet length $\xi_D$.
-It arises from the competition between noise and diffusion~\cite{Langer1967,LangerNucleation} in an instanton-type calculus.
+It arises from the competition between noise and diffusion \cite{Langer1967,LangerNucleation} in an instanton-type calculus.

 \emph{(i)~Short distance fluctuations}: On short distances $|\mathbf{x}|\ll \xi_D$, the field $\phi$ performs fast (on time scales smaller than $1/T$ ) but small fluctuations around one potential minimum.
 They are driven by the competition between thermal noise $\sim T$ and diffusion $\sim D\nabla^2$.
 Diffusion favors smooth configurations of $\phi$ in space and suppresses noise-induced short-distance fluctuations.
-In particular, it prevents local fluctuations from reaching across the potential barrier.
-Short distance fluctuations are thus `blind' to the double-well structure and only explore the vicinity of one of the potential minima.
-This leads to a smooth renormalization of the potential $V$~\cite{Berges_firstorder,BuchholdFirstOrder,Rudnick1975}.
+It prevents short-distance fluctuations from reaching across the potential barrier, which are thus `blind' to the double-well structure and only explore the potential minima.
+This leads to a smooth renormalization of the potential $V$ \cite{Berges_firstorder,BuchholdFirstOrder,Rudnick1975}.